-- What person or which publication is the ultimate authority related to the market I’m in or to the product I’m selling?
+- What person or which publication is the ULTIMATE authority related to the market I’m in… or for the product I’m selling?

-- How can I draw a connection to myself or my product/s?
+- How can I draw a connection to myself or my products and services?

-I observed the stunning power of this for the first time, during a headline split-run test I ran five years ago.
+I observed the stunning power of this for the first time, during a headline split-run test I ventured in the mid-2000s

-Now here’s the modification that shot sales nearly three times higher.
+Now here’s the modification that shot sales nearly 50% higher.
 Nothing else was changed in the ad besides the addition of the sub-headline.